-- A. Screening, Testing, and Vaccinations - O Updated text about the Campus Coordinator and Campus Liaison responsibilities around screening processes and other protocols so it reflects current or future changes. - o "Returning to Campus" Updated text broadly refers to screening processes to reflect current or future changes to procedures and guidelines, including reporting of illness or a positive test." - "Screening and Verification of Vaccination or Negative COVID-19 Tests" - Text reorganized to separate daily health screenings, verification of vaccination, and negative COVID-19 tests.
+- A. Screening, Testing, and Vaccinations - O Updated text about the Campus Coordinator and Campus Liaison responsibilities around screening processes and other protocols so it reflects current or future changes. - o "Returning to Campus" Updated text broadly refers to screening processes to reflect current or future changes to procedures and guidelines, including reporting of illness or a positive test." - o "Screening and Verification of Vaccination or Negative COVID-19 Tests" - Text reorganized to separate daily health screenings, verification of vaccination, and negative COVID-19 tests.
 (Note: text may not be marked to show it was reorganized but not otherwise changed.) - New text from CUNY Guidelines that CUNY may stop entry screening through Everbridge. - Additional updated text broadly refers to building entrance processes, which allows for current or future changes to procedures and guidelines.
 This includes: - Changes to text about screening processes, - Updated text on vaccination/negative tests that state that these "may replace or be implemented in addition to completing a health screening."
-Though health screenings are expected to be replaced by this process at this time, the plan has been edited to reflect the fact that this may change in the future. - Language on Excelsior Pass adjusted to provide flexibility for pending CUNY protocols ("must" changed to "may be required").
+Though health screenings are expected to be replaced by this process at this time, the plan has been edited to reflect the fact that this may change in the future. - Language on Excelsior Pass adjusted to provide flexibility for pending CUNY protocols ("must" changed to "may be required"). - "Testing" - Limited information has been added or updated, based on details provided by CUNY.
+The plan notes that pending testing protocol is subject to guidance from Central Office. - Text revised to make clear who would need to undergo COVID-19 testing and provide negative test results to enter the campus. - B. Tracking, Tracing, and Isolation - O Updated text to reflect planned or potential changes to the use of health screenings and sharing of COVID-19 health/testing information with key campus personnel.